Dannyg2244/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the content list of current working directory
+ cd ~ change the working directory to the user's home directory